snowman-repos/book/project_managers/README.md

-Personally I’ll call the client for the first few and then just send through thereafter, unless there are specific elements I’d like to talk to them about.

-The important thing is that the client doesn’t see the e-mail arrive in their Inbox, or meeting request reminder pop-up and groan, but instead feel like they’re receiving a professional service and the information included is important.

-DON’T DROP BOMBSHELLS IN REPORTS
-Although weekly web project reports are the place to capture vital things such as project and budget updates, make sure you don’t let the client find out these facts from the report alone.
-If any time I feel the total, or phase budget is at risk of overrun, or the schedule is slipping and needs revision, I’ll speak to the client when I realise and not surprise them in the report.

-RECORD YOUR WEB PROJECT MANAGEMENT MEETINGS

 For once I’m just going to share something I’ve been doing for years that I could now not imagine not doing… dressing up as Princess Leia from Return of the Jedi and re-enacting the ‘lying in front of Jabba’ scene all chained up n stuff.